Having a rock garden can accent the natural beauty of any backyard. However many gardeners have a tendency to shy away from rock gardens.

 Here in Las Vegas, NV it seems like every yard has palm trees and landscape rock.

 This is a result of the often simplistic look of a rock garden.
-In actuality, rock gardens can be made into stunning, lush masterpieces.
+In actuality, rock and garden ponds can be made into stunning, lush masterpieces.
 With a little research and planning, you can make an enjoyable backyard rock garden.

 Get to Know Your Environment

 When planning a rock garden that incorporates lush greenery, you’ll need to fully understand the limitations of your environment.
 This will allow you to choose plants that can thrive within your backyard.
 By exploring plant life by region, provided through a Quality database, you’ll know exactly what to plant and what not to plant.

 Design a Landscaping Plan to Strengthen Your Natural Topography

 Before choosing your first rock, you’ll need to really examine your back yard and look for naturally occurring slopes.
 This will allow you to determine the ideal location to build a rock garden.
 Rock formations within nature follow a general design, one with naturally made declines.